-Consumer interest in and demand for electrified vehicles (EVs) - which include hybrid electric vehicles (HEVs), plug-in hybrid electric vehicles (PHEVs) and pure battery electric vehicles (BEVs) - have been growing.
+Home > Climate Change and the Environment > Greening Our Products > Sustainable Materials > End of Life include hybrid electric vehicles (HEVs), plug-in hybrid electric vehicles (PHEVs) and pure battery electric vehicles (BEVs) - have been growing.
 And recently, the rate of growth has increased significantly.